 Initial efforts have focused on planning and working to obtain support and funding.
 Associate Professor Garry Menendez had his landscape architecture students draft master plans for a central campus location.
 While that area has been set aside as “too ambitious for now,” in Brown’s words, the student designs continue to inspire the organizers.
 A campus survey showed overwhelming support for the project—“out of 2,000 replies, all but two were positive,” says Weller.

-Big Orange Orchard has also found backing from the Student Government Association, which unanimously passed a resolution of support in March.
+While not yet officially approved by the university, Big Orange Orchard has also found backing from the Student Government Association, which unanimously passed a resolution of support in March.

 “I decided to sponsor the legislation because I felt that BOO would be a great addition to the campus and be very beneficial to the university as a whole,” says SGA Senator Julianna Burchett, who co-sponsored the resolution and will work with the project as chair of the Committee on Environment and Sustainability.
 In the coming year, Burchett says, the committee “will be working on sources of funding for the project, as well as with UT landscaping and administration on how this project could potentially be incorporated into the master plan.”